NextLevelTiming/neon-timing-protocol/README.md

 ### Events Property
 `handshake_init` and `handshake_ack` **must** contain array of `events` supported by the client.

-- *: Support for receiving all event types.
+- *: Support for receiving all event groups.
 - race: Support for receiving race events.
 - flag: Support for receiving flag events.
 - gate: Support for receiving gate events.